 As time pass you opened your heart.
 You let me rub your wiry neck, exposing your belly for a good scratch.
 But you were selective, only letting a few others near you.
 When Herb first met you, you flew into his arms.
 I was shocked because it was so unlike you.
 But you knew instinctively what I’d learn later.
 Herb was the man to love me and you; a good man who’d take care of us.

 Small dogs live longer.
 I was lucky to share your world for sixteen years.
 Your age was never apparent until recently.
 First you lost your hearing, then your eye sight and finally your ability to tolerate the extraneous.
 You preferred your own space in the heated garage, away from distraction and noise so you could rest undisturbed.
 When friends came to visit, asking where you were, we’d open the door and show them the room we called the “nursing home.”

 Of course, I knew your time to go was coming, but today was not the day I wanted to say good bye.
 You lead me once again dear friend.
 You stopped eating and drinking, finally needing my help to stand.

 Today you could not walk and your breath, labored and heavy, let me know it was time to let you go.

 We wrapped you in a blanket, crying all the way to the vet, trying to find the courage to let you go.
 You needed our help but God it was hard.

 Both Herb and I sat crying, holding you, waiting for the doctor.

 ”Oh God, Herb.
 I suck at this.
 How in the hell am I going to be able to help you when this is so hard?”
 I sobbed.

 He laughed and shook his head.
 “You’ll be fine.”

-So I held you as you slipped away today Grace.
-I loved you and saw you and took care of you through your last breath.
-Thank you for teaching me patience, and acceptance, surrender, and yes, perhaps, even grace.
-You, my love, were such a treasure.
+I held you today as you slipped away.
+I loved you through your last breath.
+Thank you for teaching me about patience, surrender, and grace.
+You were my champion.
+I miss you already.